Vehicle Dynamics #

 Stand-alone component (it doesn't require a VehicleBase-derived component) providing drag and downforce based on the velocity of the vehicle.
 The forces are applied to the vehicle at the position of the GameObject containing this component.

-The recommended setup is having a VPAeroSurface GameObject at the middle of each axle, at least at front and rear.
+The recommended setup is having a VPAeroSurface GameObject at the middle of the front and rear axles.
 These components can configure the behavior of the vehicle at high speeds.

 The force magnitudes are calculated with a simple quadratic formula: